paxunix/WaitForElements/README.md

 #### options.verbose

 Default=`false`.
 Log diagnostic information to the console.
+If you want the actual MutationRecords to also be logged, set this to 2 (otherwise it can get very spammy).

 ### _WaitForElements.match(onMatchFn, onTimeoutFn)_